microsoft/vscode-wiki/Issue-Tracking.md

 > [Inbox Query](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+no%3Aassignee+-label%3Afeature-request+-label%3Abug+-label%3Aquestion++-label%3Aupstream)

 ### Labels
-Issues are assigned a label that indicates the issue type:
+Issues are assigned a label that indicates the _issue type_:`bug` or `feature-request`
-- `bug`: incorrect behaviour of the code
-- `feature-request`: a request for an enhancement

 - `question`: a question from a user (these will be redirected to Stack Overflow)
 >>> can we short circut the `question` and have the inbox triage person refer to S.O. immediatley?

-Issues are assigned to a feature area/topic using a label.
+Issues are assigned to a _feature area/topic_ using a label.
 The feature area labels are 'greenish'.

 ### Initial Triage
 The person assigned to do the inbox tracking has the following duties.